cbeust/jcommander/README.markdown

 JCommander
 ==========

-This is an annotation based parameter parsing framework for Java 8 (JCommander 1.x) and 11 (JCommander 2.x).
+This is an annotation based parameter parsing framework for Java 8 (JCommander 1.x), 11 (JCommander 2.x) and 17 (JCommander 3.x).

 Here is a quick example: